abrarsheikhsony/SFDC-outbound-message/README.md

 ## (5) Considerations of Salesforce Outbound Messages
 <ol type="a">
-<li>After getting Outbound Message XML response by Salesforce, if you want to update a record back into Salesforce then you must select "Send Session ID" checkbox when you create an Outbound Message in Salesforce</li>
+<li>After getting Outbound Message XML response by Salesforce, if you want to update a record back into Salesforce then you must select <b>"Send Session ID"</b> checkbox when you create an Outbound Message in Salesforce</li>
 <img src="supportedimages/image11.png" />

 <li>The external server will get response of Outbound Message by Salesforce as in below XML format